5 reasons to visit Barcelona in November, December or January

 - On 6th January, people eat a form of “king cake”: a circular cake made with almonds, dried fruit and pine kernels, with a charm hidden inside for one lucky participant.

 Christmas markets and January sales

 December and January are particularly good for shopping:

 - The Fira Santa Llucía is the big Christmas market held each year on the esplanade in front of the cathedral.
 You’ll be able to find figurines (including the Caganer and the Tió de Nadal), Christmas decorations, and all manner of handmade articles.
 For more information, see our article on Barcelona’s Christmas markets.

-- The sales in Barcelona start on 8th January 2017 and go on until the end of February – and there are plenty of bargains to be had!
+- The sales in Barcelona start on 7th January 2020 and go on until the 6th of March – and there are plenty of bargains to be had!

 Like this article?